dibdobrob/traffordtrails/_posts/2017-01-25-reporting.md

 is actually valuable to report, do whatever it takes to reduce the effort to do so.

-Also, don’t limit your medium, a verbal report can be just as value as a written one so don’t rule out just delivering your message vocally.
+Also, don’t limit your medium, a verbal report can be just as valuable as a written one so don’t rule out just delivering your message vocally.

 ### Resistance is futile
 As the zombie like Borg say, ‘resistance is futile’, it wasn’t, Picard kicked their arse eventually but